BrighterCommand/Docs/contents/BasicConfiguration.md

 A *consumer* reads messages from Message-Oriented Middleware (MoM), and a *producer* puts messages onto the MoM for the *consumer* to read.

 A *consumer* waits for messages to appear on the queue, reads them, and then calls your *Request Handler* code to react.
-Because the •consumer* runs your code in response to an external event, a message being placed on the MoM, we call the component that listens for messages and dispatches them a [*Service Activator*](https://www.enterpriseintegrationpatterns.com/patterns/messaging/MessagingAdapter.html)
+Because the •consumer* runs your code in response to an external request, a message being placed on the External Bus, we call the component that listens for messages and dispatches them a [*Service Activator*](https://www.enterpriseintegrationpatterns.com/patterns/messaging/MessagingAdapter.html)

 To use Brighter's Service Activator you will need to take a dependency on the NuGet package: